-The Bearded Emperor Tamarind monkey is a subspecies of the Emperor tamarin.
-It is notable for its funny looking, drooping white moustache.
-Females and youth also have the moustache.
+The bearded emperor tamarin is a subspecies of the emperor tamarin monkey.
+It is notable for its funny-looking, drooping white moustache, which females and youth possess as well as the males.
 The rest of the bearded tamarin's fur is gray, often dotted with yellow or brown spots.
-It is omnivorous, with its diet consists of plants and animals alike.
+It is omnivorous, with its diet consisting of plants and animals alike.
 At full physical maturity, these monkeys will grow to up to 10 inches and weigh one pound, with a long 15-inch tail.
-The bearded tamarin has claws on its fingers and toes except the big toe, which instead has a nail.
+The bearded tamarin has claws on its fingers and toes except for the big toe, which instead has a nail.
 It sprints on all fours.

-The bearded tamarin is native to Central and South America within tropical rain forests, particularly in such regions as the southwest Amazon Basin in Brazil, eastern Peru, and northern Bolivia.
-They live in open, tree-covered habitats.
-According to a Macalester College study, they live in trees below 80 to 95 feet in height, which are common in the Amazonian jungle.
-The International Union for Conservation of Nature (IUCN), in its 2015 Redlist, reported that the emperor tamarin species is not under significant risk of going extinct.
-However, the IUCN notes that rapid deforestation, due in large part to logging and infrastructure construction, may threaten the species in the near future, and they are in threat of being captured for the illegal pet trade.
+The bearded emperor tamarin is native to Central and South America's tropical rainforests, particularly in such regions like the southwest Amazon Basin in Brazil, eastern Peru, and northern Bolivia.
+They live in open, tree-covered habitats in trees below 80 to 95 feet in height, which are common in the Amazonian jungle.
+The International Union for Conservation of Nature (IUCN) reported that the emperor tamarin species is not at significant risk of going extinct, placing them in the Least Concern category.
+However, the IUCN notes that rapid deforestation, due in large part to logging and infrastructure construction, may threaten the species in the near future, and they are at risk of being captured for the illegal pet trade.

-The bearded tamarin is most active during the day, and it is an animal constantly in motion.
-Their small sizes make them agile creatures, and enables them to leap from branch to branch.
-The Bearded tamarin is social, and lives in groups of two to fifteen monkeys.
+The bearded emperor tamarin is most active during the day, and it is an animal constantly in motion.
+Their small size makes them agile creatures, and enables them to leap from branch to branch with ease.
+It is a social animal that lives in groups of two to fifteen monkeys.
 Each group is led by the eldest female, followed by mature males.
 They are playful and, when relaxing, they will groom one another’s fur.
-When there is a danger, the bearded tamarin lets out shrieks and shrills to warn others in the group.
-It is a highly territorial monkey, and will zealously defend its territory against other tamarins or other smaller monkeys.
+When there is a danger, the bearded emperor tamarin lets out shrieks and shrills to warn others in the group.
+It is a highly territorial monkey, and will zealously defend its colony against other tamarins or other smaller monkeys.

-Sexually maturity for the bearded tamarin will be reached at 16 to 20 months, at which time they will begin breeding.
-When a female is ready to mate, she emits pheromone chemicals, which alert the males of her presence and sexual readiness.
-The chemicals also inhibit ovulation in other females in the group.
-Within a given group, it is the two oldest males and the oldest female who are the ones to actually breed and reproduce.
+Sexually maturity for the bearded emperor tamarin is reached at 16 to 20 months, at which time they begin breeding.
+When a female is ready to mate, she emits pheromones that alert the males of her presence and sexual readiness and inhibit ovulation in other females in the group.
+Within a given group, it is the two oldest males and the oldest female who are the ones to actually reproduce.
 Their gestation periods last between 140 and 145 days.
 In one birth, a female bearded tamarin will typically give birth to two to three young ones.
 The role of caring for them is taken on by every bearded tamarin in the group.
-This "it takes a village" approach encompasses all aspects of rearing the young bearded tamarins, ranging from sharing food to playing and grooming.
+This "it takes a village" approach encompasses all aspects of rearing the young, ranging from sharing food to playing and grooming.